Steve Barclay appointed new health secretary after Sajid Javid quits

 Boris Johnson loyalist takes on new role amid chaotic rush of resignations

-Boris Johnson’s chief of staff Steve Barclay will be appointed the new health secretary after the shock resignation of Sajid Javid on Tuesday evening, say Whitehall sources.
+Boris Johnson’s chief of staff Steve Barclay will be appointed health secretary after the shock resignation of Sajid Javid on Tuesday evening, say Whitehall sources.

-Mr Johnson faces the biggest leadership crisis of his premiership as his handling of the row over scandal-hit ex-deputy chief whip Chris Pincher sparked a flurry of resignations.
+Mr Johnson faces the biggest leadership crisis of his premiership after his handling of the row over scandal-hit ex-deputy chief whip Chris Pincher sparked a flurry of resignations on Tuesday evening.

-Rishi Sunak resigned as chancellor – saying government was not being conducted “properly, competently and seriously" – shortly after Mr Javid’s exit as health secretary at 6pm on Tuesday.
+Rishi Sunak quit as chancellor, saying government was not being conducted “properly, competently and seriously”, shortly after Mr Javid stepped down as health secretary.

 In scathing remarks, the departing health secretary said the British people “expect integrity”, but voters now believed Mr Johnson’s administration was neither competent nor “acting in the national interest”.